dcpedit/redherring/build-guide/README.md

 ### Plate Foam & Switch plate

 The 2mm plate foam goes between the PCB and switch plate.
 Make sure those are in place before placing your switches in.
-As you insert switch one at a time, make they snap into switch plate completely.
+As you insert switch one at a time, make sure they snap into switch plate completely.
 You man need to wedge a finger or tool in between the PCB and plate to push the plate upwards while pushing the switch downwards.

 ![IMG_3048 (1)](https://user-images.githubusercontent.com/800930/144715808-5441f024-4c31-4cf4-8151-d7efeb58badb.jpg)